Sword of the Demon Hunter: Kijin Gentōshō: Characters

 The main protagonist, and the older brother of Suzune.
-He took Suzune with her to escape their father's mistreatment, which ended in being adopted by Motoharu, and growing close with Shirayuki.
-He was trained in the art of combat by Motoharu and became one of the protectors of Kadono village, and a guardian to Shirayuki, the village's priestess with the two developing feelings for one another but agreed to put their feelings aside for their duty.
+He and Suzune escaped their father's mistreatment, were adopted by Motoharu and grew up with his daughter Shirayuki.
+He was trained in the art of combat by Motoharu and became one of the protectors of Kadono village and a guardian to Shirayuki, the village's priestess.
+The two developed feelings for each other but agreed to put their feelings aside for their duty.

 Jinya encounters Dōga no Oni during a mission and defeats him, with the former giving him his demon powers and warning him of the future to come.
 As he returns to the village, he finds that Suzune had killed Shirayuki and set the village ablaze.
-Disgusted by her actions he tried to kill her, but fails, thus prompting his mission to destroy Suzune as the prophesied leader of all Demons.
+Disgusted by her actions he tries to kill her, but fails, thus prompting his mission to destroy Suzune as the prophesied leader of all Demons.

 As a result of his demon powers, Jinya effectively became a demon with superior physical abilities, a prolonged lifespan, and the ability to absorb the powers of other Demons.